 But you don't have to go it alone.

-We've compiled a list of resources to help you teach, talk to and advocate for your students in the weeks and months ahead.
+We've compiled a list of resources to help you teach, talk to and advocate for your students.

 Found something we missed?
 Contact us and we'll add it.

 Know Your Rights: Information for Students and Families (AFT)